imran-hassan/test/complete.md

 IFMAP unit test: Check whether value passed from front end has been received on IFMAP server.

-BGPaaS: Check that the value of BGP origin received can be overridden.
+BGPaaS: Check that the value of BGP Origin received can be overridden.

 ##9.2 Dev test